aafulei/color-console/README.md

    cout << "[ " + dye::aqua(ca) + " | " + dye::aqua(str) + " ]" << endl;
    ```

-6. **Convenient and extensible API :**  As an example, in the following code, `colorize` takes colors as parameters, while `inverse` method quickly gets you the inversed color.
+6. **Convenient and extensible API :**  In the following code, `colorize` takes colors as parameters, while `inverse` method quickly gets you the inversed color.

    ```c++
    double a = 88.88;